alphagov/publishing-api/doc/api.md

  [Request/Response detail](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Publishing%20API/consumer/GDS%20API%20Adapters/latest#an_unpublish_request_given_a_published_content_item_exists_with_content_id:_bed722e6-db68-43e5-9079-063f623335a7)

+Transitions a content item into an unpublished state.
+The content item will be updated or removed from the live content store depending on the unpublishing type.

   - Will refuse to unpublish a lone draft unless `allow_draft` is `true`.
   - If `allow_draft` is `true`, will refuse to unpublish anything other than a draft.
   - Will refuse to unpublish a redrafted document unless `discard_drafts` is `true`.